 While a job is running, you can monitor it and adjust how many events it processes per second.
 You can also have jobs produce diagnostic logs for troubleshooting.

 Key capabilities and benefits

-- Reliability, repeatability and quick recovery: A managed service in the cloud, Stream Analytics helps prevent data loss and provides business continuity in the event of failures through built-in recovery capabilities.
+As a managed service in the cloud, Stream Analytics helps prevent data loss and provides business continuity.
+If failures occur, the service provides built-in recovery capabilities.
 With the ability to internally maintain state, the service provides repeatable results ensuring it is possible to archive events and reapply processing in the future, always getting the same results.
-This enables customers to go back in time and investigate computations when doing root-cause analysis, what-if analysis, etc.
+This enables you to go back in time and investigate computations when doing root-cause analysis, what-if analysis, and so on.

 - Get started by experimenting with inputs and queries from IoT devices.

 - Build an end-to-end Stream Analytics solution that examines telephone metadata to look for fraudulent calls.

 - Learn about the SQL-like query language for Stream Analytics, and about unique concepts like window functions.